 .java extension, the

---source option may
+--source option must

 be used to force source-file mode.
 This is for cases such as when the

 source file is a "script" to be executed and the name of the source file